 And, to make things better yet, the sales of female contraceptives in Denver are 278 percent higher than the national average.
 Denver women are obviously smart and in control of their own bodies (perhaps this is why no city in Kansas appears on the list.)

-As I finished my second reading of the piece, I swelled (well, partially swelled) with pride.
+As I finishmy second reading of the piece, I swell (well, partially swell) with pride.

 Add one more thing to the reasons Denver is a great city.